A home with a security system, a key part of determining your monthly security cost.

 Modern security systems, especially wireless ones, are designed to be low-maintenance.
 However, they aren’t completely “set it and forget it.”
 Components like door and window sensors, smoke detectors, and wireless cameras run on batteries that will need to be replaced periodically.
 While the cost of batteries is minor, it’s a small, ongoing expense to keep in mind.
 Regularly checking your system’s battery levels helps ensure every component is always powered on and ready to protect your property without any unexpected interruptions.

-Service Calls and Repairs
+What to Expect for Service Calls and Repairs

 Even the most reliable technology can hit a snag now and then.
 If a part of your system malfunctions or you need a technician to troubleshoot an issue, you may need to schedule a service call.
 Depending on the problem and your provider, a visit from a technician could range from $50 to $150.
 While not a regular expense, it’s wise to budget for potential repairs.
 Choosing a reputable company with a strong track record for alarm repair can give you peace of mind that you’ll get prompt and effective help when you need it.